 Really, we're only one step away from a game about Bill Gates peeing on the poor here; one where you get bonus points for only passing on the ones who happen to be on fire and screaming for relief.

 Quite a big step, yes.
 Maybe involving seven league boots.
 But still only one.

 Or maybe that's just what the game wants you to think.
-Maybe secretly, Scrooge knows that Glomgold has a bigger game in mind; that once he has the magazine cover, it will give him the publicity boost he needs to start working towards his ultimate goal - Project ARMAGEDDON.
-The richest ducks and maddest duck scientists will be drawn to his downy malevolence, unwillingly donating their money and brains to a giant laser grid with one target in mind - the Earth's crust.
+Maybe, secretly, Scrooge knows Glomgold has a bigger game in mind; that once he has the magazine cover, it will give him the publicity boost he needs to start working towards his ultimate goal—Project ARMAGEDDON.
+The richest ducks and maddest duck scientists will be drawn to his downy malevolence, unwillingly donating their money and brains to a giant laser grid with one target in mind: the Earth's crust.
 As the world cowers, Glomgold presses the button and the shaking begins; shaking that turns the sky a Satanic red and rains blood upon the unbelievers.
 The land cracks, a scream emerging as Bal Harathamagog himself, lord flayer of the elder gods, rises to take his true glory with his last apostle by his side.
 Maybe that's what Scrooge has been fighting to stop, as part of a war so terrifying that he's willing to risk his own flesh and blood, and more importantly, his money, simply for the chance to avert the global catastrophe.